aragon/ve-governance/README.md

 - make pre-deploy-testnet        Simulate a deployment to the testnet
 - make pre-deploy-prodnet        Simulate a deployment to the production network

-- make deploy-mint-testnet   Deploy to the testnet, mint test tokens and verify
 - make deploy-testnet        Deploy to the testnet and verify
 - make deploy-prodnet        Deploy to the production network and verify
 ```